 Some time around 1400, for reasons that remain unclear, the castle was dramatically reduced in size so it covered a total area that was only a fraction of it previous size: 528 square metres compared with nearly 3,000 square metres for the earlier castle.
 The focus remained the earlier keep, but it was now accompanied by a much smaller courtyard in which were located a number of domestic buildings.
 The massive Northern Tower and much of the curtain wall were apparently demolished.
 The third phase of the castle involved further construction during the 1500s, of a heptagonal bastion to the east of the main castle linked to it by a tapering extension of the courtyard.
 This seems to have been built as a platform for cannons, and provided a new and more easily defended main entrance to the castle.

-The remaining Jacobites, comprising some 250 Spanish marines and 1200 clansmen, decided to march on Inverness, but were intercepted by Government troops in Glen Shiel on 10 June.
-At the battle of Glen Shiel, which saw fighting extend high up the sides of the enclosing mountains, the Jacobites were defeated.
+The remaining Jacobites, comprising some 200 Spanish marines and 1,000 clansmen, decided to march on Inverness, but encountered Government troops in Glen Shiel on 10 June.
+At the Battle of Glen Shiel, which saw fighting extend high up the sides of the enclosing mountains, the Jacobites were defeated.
 The clansmen subsequently melted away into the surrounding landscape while the unfortunate Spaniards surrendered.

 Eilean Donan spent the next two centuries as a romantic island ruin.
 When MacGibbon and Ross visited in the 1880s while researching The Castellated and Domestic Architecture of Scotland they noted that the castle's architectural features were "almost entirely destroyed", and mapped out the fragmentary walls that remained surrounding the ruined keep.